lamaral1968/maintaining_latex_cv/README.md

 You will need to compile the file several times in order for the value of some variables (such as total number of pages) to propagate.

-## Modifying output

-You can edit `myCV.tex` in order to ignore some of the sections, reorder sections, change paper format, change font size, and so on.

-You can edit `CV-Preamble.tex` (located in the folder `Data_files`) in order to change other aspects of the CV such as font types and spacing between items.